MirandaLv/pyShore/README.md

 ### How to run the toolbox
 There are four inputs required to run the toolkit:

-**ProjectDir** - a working folder in which to save all processing and results data.
+**ProjectDir**: a working folder in which to save all processing and results data.

-**ImageDir** - a user defined folder with all source imagery in a georeferenced (geoTiff) format.
+**ImageDir**: a user defined folder with all source imagery in a georeferenced (geoTiff) format.

-**GeoPath** - a user defined single geometry file (i.e., shapefile) that defines the geographic locations of shoreline within the provided imagery.
+**GeoPath**: a user defined single geometry file (i.e., shapefile) that defines the geographic locations of shoreline within the provided imagery.

-**BufferDist** - a user defined distance to buffer shorelines, the distance from the shoreline that should be extracted from the imagery to serve as the target for classification.
+**BufferDist**: a user defined distance to buffer shorelines, the distance from the shoreline that should be extracted from the imagery to serve as the target for classification.

 ## Script description
 ### pyShoreArcGIS